Strilanc/Strilanc.github.io/_posts/2026-04-25-qday-prize.md

 > Researcher breaks 15-bit ECC key on publicly accessible quantum hardware in a 512x jump from the previous public demonstration.

 For reference, that "512x jump" is in comparison to a prior work by "Steve Tippeconnic" that had the *exact same problem* ([in addition to several others, such as using exponentially expensive circuit constructions](https://x.com/CraigGidney/status/1965091975063130387)).
-The fact that Project11 is boosting these results instead of shunning them has hugely damaged my perception of their credibility.
+~~The fact that Project11 is boosting these results instead of shunning them has hugely damaged my perception of their credibility~~ (update: they've acknowledged the problems so my faith is somewhat restored).

 On Twitter, one of the competition runners [defended their decision](https://x.com/apruden08/status/2047914287205941622).
 Summarizing, they make two points: